joancasanova/AutoAumento/README.md

   --temperature 0.9 \
   --reference-data "reference.json"
 ```
-**Options**:
-- `--gen-model-name`: Model name on Hugging Face Hub.
-- `--system-prompt`: System-level instructions or context.
-- `--user-prompt`: User query or prompt.
-- `--num-sequences`: Number of outputs to generate.
-- `--max-tokens`: Max tokens per sequence.
-- `--temperature`: Sampling temperature.
-- `--reference-data`: Optional JSON file for placeholder substitutions.

-**Output**: A `GenerateTextResponse` object printed in the console.

----

 ### Parse Text
-Parses text using a set of **rules** (regex or keyword).
-The parse result can be filtered (all, successful, or first_n).
+Parses text using a set of rules (regex or keyword).

 **Example**:
 ```bash